devcartel/pyrfa/tclrfa/README.md

 __serviceDownSubmit__ _?service?_
 _service = target service_

 Submit service down status to ADH.
 If _service_ is omitted, it uses _service_ from configuration file.
+For Interactive Provider, **_service_** will be ignored and use the default value from configuration file instead.

     % $t serviceDownSubmit IDN

 __serviceUpSubmit__ _?service?_
 _service = target service_

 Submit service up status to ADH.
 If _service_ is omitted, it uses _service_ from configuration file.
+For Interactive Provider, **_service_** will be ignored and use the default value from configuration file instead.

     % $t serviceDownSubmit IDN